The Appalachian Trail is one of the longest continuously marked footpaths in the world, measuring roughly 2,180 miles in length.

 One of the finest panoramic views of the Hoosic River valley rewards this steep rocky hike.

 30 miles of trails encourage visitors to escape into the quiet of the state forest which follows the crest of the Taconic Mountain Range separating Massachusetts and New York.

-Hiking, swimming, fishing, camping, and picnicking.
+Hiking, swimming, fishing, camping, waterfalls, and picnicking.

 Walking trails cross the hills, woods, and pastures behind the museum.
 Open year-round.

 Great views, cold streams, wildflowers and more.
 Several trails start here at the end of Hopper Road.

 Explore the history of Williamstown on this walking tour of Central Williamstown.